vemuladheeraj/SmartExpensesPrivatePolicy/PRIVACY_POLICY.md

 ✅ **100% Local Processing**: All financial data stays on your device
 ✅ **No Data Collection**: We don't collect personal information
-✅ **Encrypted Storage**: Military-grade encryption protects your data
+✅ **AES-256-GCM Encryption**: Military-grade encryption protects your data
 ✅ **User Control**: You control all data and can delete it anytime
-✅ **Optional AI**: AI features are completely optional and require your consent
+✅ **Optional Features**: Gmail integration and AI features are completely optional
 ✅ **No Tracking**: We don't track your usage or behavior
 ✅ **Open Source**: Core functionality is transparent and auditable
+✅ **Secure Gmail Access**: OAuth 2.0 authentication with your explicit consent
+✅ **No Email Storage**: We don't store your email content on external servers
+✅ **Smart Spam Filtering**: Advanced filtering prevents promotional message processing
+✅ **Biometric Security**: Fingerprint and face unlock for enhanced security
+✅ **Smart Notifications**: Intelligent alerts without compromising privacy